What's Up, Pence? Second Family's Rabbit Makes Children's Book Debut

 The bunny is also on Twitter (@realmarlonbundo — you'll know him by the telltale red baseball cap) and has more than 18,800 followers on Instagram.

 Given all of that, it's probably safe to say he's the most famous of the Pence family's pets, but he's not the only one.
-Bundo currently shares the vice presidential residence with a puppy and a kitten — Harley and Hazel — both adopted in recent months, after the Pences lost their beagle, Maverick, and two cats, Oreo and Pickle.
+Bundo currently shares the vice presidential residence with a puppy and a kitten — Harley and Hazel — both adopted in recent months, after the Pences lost their beagle, Maverick; and two cats, Oreo and Pickle.
 There is also a snake named Sapphira.

-It remains to be seen if Harley, Sapphira or Hazel will get books of their own.
+It remains to be seen whether Harley, Sapphira or Hazel will get books of their own.

 For now, it's Bundo who's hopping into the children's book world.
 He joins presidential pets Socks and Buddy, who also have a book — authored by then-first lady Hillary Clinton: Dear Socks, Dear Buddy: Kids Letters To The First Pets.